Home Care Packages provide assistance for senior Brisbane residents to stay at home and stay independent.

 Depending on your income, service providers will be contacted by the Government to collect an income tested fee as a contribution towards the cost of your care.
 This extra amount is known as an ‘income-tested care fee’.

-You cannot be asked to pay an income-tested care fee if you have a yearly income below the following:
+You cannot be asked to pay an income-tested care fee if you have a yearly income below a certain amount.
+To find the latest schedule of fees and charges, including the income-free amounts, visit the Australian Government’s Department of Health website or click here.

 The Department of Human Services calculates the income-tested care fee based on an assessment of your financial information.
 The assessment does not include the value of your family home or any other assets.